rlf-arlut/tmrg/doc/source/index.rst

 .. note:: Before you start reading further, you should understand the purpose of the tool.
-The TMRG tool **IS NOT** a single button solution which will make you CHIP / FPGA design single event upset proof.
+The TMRG tool **IS NOT** a single button solution which will make yours CHIP / FPGA design single event upset proof.
 You, as a designer, have to know which parts of your circuits should (have to) be protected.
 The TMRG tool will save you some time needed for copy-pasting your code and will minimize probability that you will forget to change some postfix in your triplicated variable